marionwalton/media-and-society/definitions.md

 for social platforms (e.g. Douyin/TikTok).
 The use of generative models to produce media raises various ethical issues and is facing several legal challenges.

-## Hegemony (Gramsci)
+## Hegemony
-Power and leadership maintained through processes of struggle and negotiation, especially through winning the consent of the majority to accept the ideologies of dominant group as common sense.
-(O'Shaugnessy & Stadler)
+Hegemony, in the Gramscian tradition, can be defined as "Power and leadership maintained through processes of struggle and negotiation, especially through winning the consent of the majority to accept the ideologies of the dominant group as common sense".
+(O'Shaugnessy, Stadler & Casey, 2016)

 ## Incorporation
 Process by which ideas and movements considered dangerous or radical are made acceptable.
 (O'Shaugnessy & Stadler)